 Waterfall projects run the risk of implementing a product that meets the original requirements, but does not take into account that the requirements may have been incomplete (key stakeholders were overlooked) or that the requirements may have changed over time.
 So, even if the project was run properly, the end product may lack the business value that the client was not only expecting but requires.

 In nearly every ERP implementation, the agile project management approach will be more responsive to changing customer demands, allowing the project team to adapt more quickly to new and changing requirements, reducing impacts to the timeline and budget by reducing rework, and involving the client at regular intervals throughout the project, instead of at the end when the project goes live.

-If you’d like to learn more about how your next implementation can benefit from agile project management, talk to ArcherPoint’s agile experts.
+If you’d like to learn more about how your next implementation can benefit from agile project management, talk to ArcherPoint’s agile experts by contacting us today.